 Works and incidents, such as the above, may mean that the information about the harbours (text and harbour plans) in the Greenlandic Harbour Pilot is not correct or complete for a period of time.

 The information in the preliminary and temporary notices could also affect navigation planning and the navigation of the harbour.

-It is important, therefore, for the users of the Greenland Harbour Pilot to keep themselves informed about preliminary and temporary notices concerning the harbours in the Notices to Mariners (EfS) and in some cases, they should also add corrections to transcripts from the Greenland Harbour Pilot on the internet.
+It is important, therefore, for the users of the Greenlandic Harbour Pilot to keep themselves informed about preliminary and temporary notices concerning the harbours in the Notices to Mariners (EfS) and in some cases, they should also add corrections to transcripts from the Greenlandic Harbour Pilot on the internet.

 There is a link to EfS on the right side of this page under Introduction.

 The harbours can be navigated both day and night unless otherwise stated under the section Navigation in the text for the individual harbour.

 Accuracy of harbour plans

 Due to the age, quality and origin of certain source materials, the positional accuracy that can be achieved with satellite navigation systems may in some cases be better than the accuracy of the harbour plans.
 Note that there are harbour plans in both WGS-84 and in Qornoq-1927 datum, as well as harbour sketches without coordinates and with/without scale.